Counselling for people impacted by bushfires and natural disasters.

 Symptoms related to PTSD include:

-Bushfire counselling services are available for all residents of Australia, especially directly impacted by fires in Victoria, New South Wales and South Australia.
+Bushfire and natural disaster counselling services are available for all residents of Australia, especially directly impacted by fires in Victoria, New South Wales and South Australia.
 We’re particularly familiar with the situation that unfolded in Shoalhaven, Merimbula, Bright, Mount Buffalo, Corowa, Beechworth, Batemans Bay, Moruya, Narooma, Cobargo, Bega, Eden, Blackwood, Clunes, Metung and Lakes Entrance.